 We adjusted all outcomes for age, sex, collaterals, NIHSS score at baseline, Alberta Stroke Program Early CT score at baseline, pre-stroke mRS score, pre-stroke eTICI score, occlusion segment, onset-to-groin time, intravenous thrombolysis administration, transfer from a referral hospital, diastolic and systolic blood pressure.
 Additional adjustments depended on the outcome variable, and are (if applicable) specified per outcome variable in the tables.
-Confounders were chosen based on expected associations with the outcome variables, and we also fo r uses related to text and data mining simila
+Confounders were chosen based on expected associations with the outcome variables, and we also and data mining, AI trair